Elvis Presley: 1935–1953: early years

-1953–1956: First recordings
+1953–1956: first recordings

-Sam Phillips and Sun Records
+Sam Phillips and Sun records

-In August 1953, Presley checked into the offices of Memphis Recording Service, the company run by Sam Phillips before he started Sun Records.
-He aimed to pay for a few minutes of studio time to record a two-sided acetate disc: "My Happiness" and "That's When Your Heartaches Begin".
-He later claimed that he intended the record as a birthday gift for his mother, or that he was merely interested in what he "sounded like", although there was a much cheaper, amateur record-making service at a nearby general store.
-Biographer Peter Guralnick argued that he chose Sun in the hope of being discovered.
-Asked by receptionist Marion Keisker what kind of singer he was, Presley responded, "I sing all kinds."
-When she pressed him on who he sounded like, he repeatedly answered, "I don't sound like nobody."
-After he recorded, Sun boss Sam Phillips asked Keisker to note down the young man's name, which she did along with her own commentary: "Good ballad singer.
-Hold."
+In August 1953, Presley checked into Memphis Recording Service, the company run by Sam Phillips before he started Sun Records.
+He aimed to pay for studio time to record a two-sided acetate disc: "My Happiness" and "That's When Your Heartaches Begin".
+He later claimed that he intended the record as a birthday gift for his mother, or that he was merely interested in what he "sounded like".
+Biographer Peter Guralnick argued that Presley chose Sun in the hope of being discovered.
+In January 1954, Presley cut a second acetate at Sun—"I'll Never Stand in Your Way" and "It Wouldn't Be the Same Without You"—but again nothing came of it.
+Not long after, he failed an audition for a local vocal quartet, the Songfellows, and another for the band of Eddie Bond.